getgoui/go-ui/docs/docs/guides/theming/sass.md

 # Sass

-Go Components are built with [Sass](https://sass-lang.com/) preprocessor.
+Go UI is built with [Sass](https://sass-lang.com/) preprocessor.
 Although CSS variables in modern browsers gives us a lot of flexibility, there are cases where pre-processing and post-processing are required, such as defining breakpoints for media queries.

 This means if your project supports sass, you can utilise our built-in customisation options to customise your global stylesheet.